 What is the Board of Veterans’ Appeals?

-A final Board of Veterans’ Appeals decision that does not grant a claimant the benefits desired may be appealed to the U.S. Court of Appeals for Veterans Claims, an independent court, not part of the Department of Veterans Affairs.
+A final Board of Veterans’ Appeals decision that does not grant a claimant the benefits desired may be appealed to the U.S. Court of Appeals for Veterans Claims, an independent court that is not part of the Department of Veterans Affairs.

 Notice of an appeal must be received by the court with a postmark that is within 120 days.